13 Quick & Easy Snacks Ideas for Kids

 Get our recipe for The Best-Ever Banana Bread.

-Whether you need to host a playdate or keep a group of kids well-fed, these potato skins not only please a crowd but also offer up a healthier alternative to regular potato chips and other potato-centric snacks.
+If you're looking for snack ideas for kids when you need to host a playdate or keep a group of kids well-fed, these potato skins not only please a crowd but also offer up a healthier alternative to regular potato chips and other potato-centric snacks.
 These oven-baked skins serve up vitamin C and folate, thanks to leaving the skin on while cutting the number of calories you might find in other traditional snacks.
 If the group you need to feed is less tolerant toward spiciness, you can also omit the pickled jalapeños to keep the dish manageable for every mouth.

 Get our recipe for Spicy Potato Skins.